theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 **Tip:** The BCConfigServer.exe logs its actions in log files.
 The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\BOARD Connector\logs\server\config' (default).

-BCWebServer.exe waits for HTTP requests.
+Theobald.Bc.Web.Listener.exe waits for HTTP requests.

-For each TCP connection the BCWebServer.exe starts a new instance of BCRun.exe, which processes all HTTP requests coming in over the particular TCP connection.
+For each TCP connection the Theobald.Bc.Web.Listener.exe starts a new instance of Theobald.Bc.Web.Worker.exe, which processes all HTTP requests coming in over the particular TCP connection.

 {: .box-tip }
-**Tip:** The BCRun.exe logs its actions in the log subdirectory.
+**Tip:** The Theobald.Bc.Web.Worker.exe logs its actions in the log subdirectory.
 The log files are located in the logs subdirectory of the program directory:`C:ProgramFiles\BOARD Connector\logs\server\run` (default)
 These are also the logs that can be displayed in the Designer under **[Server]>[Logs (Run)]**.

 {: .box-tip }
-**Tip:** The XtractWebServer.exe logs its actions in log files.
+**Tip:** The Theobald.Xu.Web.Listener.exe logs its actions in log files.
 The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\BOARD Connector\logs\server\web' (default).

 More information about the server can be found in the following sections: